 Heads up: For a couple of reasons related to early writing methods, the first forty-five issues archived here are “pre last review” and haven’t been fully re-reviewed yet.
 Please forgive typos and miscellaneous mistakes if you see them!
 They are also less structured than more recent issues and thus haven’t been split into multiple notes.
 (Yet?)

-The longest section this week is the one titled ‘Milieu’ which makes me realize again that I never did publish that glossary of terms a couple of people asked for.
+The longest section this week is the one titled ‘Milieu’ which made me realize again that I never did publish that glossary of terms a couple of people asked for.
 The use of ‘Milieu’ is something we used in The Alpine Review to encompass the natural world, our impact, and the related solutions and tools we come up with.
 In part because it felt weird to use ‘environment’ and then put a new solar panel technology in there.
-Milieu in French means something similar to environment but since it’s less in use in English, we liked this option better and I decided to use it here.

 The Key to Everything